radius-project/docs/docs/content/deploy-apps/delete-applications/index.md

 2. Delete any cloud/platform resources

-    AWS, Azure, Kubernetes, and any other cloud/platform resources that were deployed alongside your Radius application and not as part of a Recipe need to be deleted as a separate step.
+    AWS, Azure, Kubernetes, and any other cloud/platform resources that were deployed alongside your Radius application and not as part of a Recipe or referenced as `existing` resource in your Radius application need to be deleted as a separate step.

     {{< tabs Azure AWS Kubernetes >}}